mojolicious/mojo.js/docs/Client.md

   // Data structure to be send in JSON format
   json: {hello: ['world']},

   // Object with key/value pairs to be sent in `application\/x-www-form-urlencoded` format
   form: {fieldA: 'first value', fieldB: 'second value'},

   // Object with key/value pairs to be sent in `multipart/form-data` format
   formData: {fieldA: 'first value', fieldB: 'second value'},

   // Basic authentication
   auth: 'user:password',

-  // Alternative `http.Agent` object to use, can be used for keep-alive or SOCKS proxy support with `proxy-agent`
+  // Alternative `http.Agent` object to use, for keep-alive or SOCKS proxy support with `proxy-agent`
   agent: agentObject,

   // Request is WebSocket handshake